 Factor #3: Async serverless

-Factor #3 is to use serverless backends for business logic.
-As Factor #2 gives us a reliable eventing system, your business logic will comprise of event handlers (think of them as fine-grained microservices) which receive an event and perform computations.
-This makes your app event-driven and confers all the benefits (and some drawbacks) of event-driven architectures like high feature velocity due to the loose coupling of components.
-It is very easy to deploy these fine-grained microservices onto serverless platforms.
-Each serverless backend should have the following properties:
+Factor #3 is to use event handlers deployed on serverless platforms for business logic.
+As Factor #2 gives us a reliable eventing system, your business logic will comprise of event handlers which receive an event, perform computations and write back to state.
+This makes your app a composition of several functions and confers all the benefits (and some drawbacks) of event-driven architectures like high feature velocity due to the loose coupling of components.
+Additionally, deploying these functions in serverless platforms minimizes backend ops and gives “infinite” scalability while being cost-efficient.
+The serverless functions should have the following properties:

-- Idempotent: The code should be prepared for atleast-once (for same event) delivery of events.
+- Idempotent: The code should be prepared for duplicate delivery of events.

-- Out-of-order: Events may not be guaranteed to be received in the order of creation.
+- Out-of-order: Events may not be guaranteed to be received in any realtime order.
 The code should not depend on any expected sequence of events.